miiimchelle/baseline-plugin/README.md

 # How to use

-As I have no published this plugin yet, you'll need to manually upload the plugin in Figma' plugin (development).
+As I have no published this plugin yet, you'll need to manually upload the plugin in Figma's plugin (development).

 After pulling or switching branches, run: